 3. Read with your child regularly.

 This is a good way to expand your child’s vocabulary.
 Read anything that interests your child, including comic books, magazines, and cookbooks.
 Given that many state tests now emphasize nonfiction, you also may want encourage kids to read the newspaper.
 Ask questions about what you’ve just read together.
-That will give you insights into how much progress your child is making in
+That will give you insights into how much progress your child is making in reading comprehension.

 4. Practice filling in the bubbles.